 Mike’s dad and Bunker Mulligan weren’t linked by anything but me and by being “good examples of what America is.”

 It’s been a hard, hard day in real life, outside the blog world, separate from the Redweld folders whence come and whither go all the papers I analyze, generate and quote from while I generate more; separate from the adversaries, the clients, the judges; blogs, the politics; the trademarks and the copyrights alighting on the heads of pins.
 A hard day for a white-collar guy feeling the earth for a change.

-It’s Rosh Hashana in a few days, and God has done me the favor of shaking me up but good on the last Wednesday of the year.
+It’s Rosh Hashana tonight, and God has done me the favor of shaking me up but good on the last Wednesday of the year.
 All it cost was a little sweat as I shoveled the dirt, and the cost of a shoeshine.
 Solomon said, “It is better to go to the house of mourning, than to go to the house of feasting: for that is the end of all men; and the living will lay it to his heart.”
 Ecclesiastes 7:2.